-4.25.5.
+4.26.5.
 Weights Provided on the Data Files

-Table 4.29 provides a list of the weights provided on the data files together with a description of those weights.
+Table 4:30 provides a list of the weights provided on the data files together with a description of those weights.
 The longitudinal weights provided on the enumerated and responding person files are for the balanced panel from wave 1 to each wave, though other longitudinal weights are provided on the Longitudinal Weights File.
 Since Release 14, cross-sectional SCQ responding person weights are included in the datasets and these are applicable to variables collected in the SCQ.
-Longitudinal SCQ responding person weights are provided for the first time in Release 19.
+Longitudinal SCQ responding person weights have been provided since Release 19.